+Most men will suffer from prostate problems at some stage, and too many men will die from prostate cancer.
 Indeed, with the sole exception of skin cancer, prostate cancer or prostatitis kills more men than any other form of cancer.
-It may come as something of a surprise to learn therefore that, although things are beginning to change slowly, most men have little or no idea about just what this very important part of our anatomy does.
+It may come as a surprise to learn that, although things are beginning to change slowly, most men have little or no idea about just what this essential part of our anatomy does.

 Spotting Developing Prostate Problems

 For most men passing the age of forty-five is not only a sign of the dreaded 'middle' age but is also the point at which they might well expect to see the arrival of prostate problems at any day.
-Enlargement of the prostate (also referred to as benign prostatic hypertrophy, or BPH) is a normal part of the aging process and, as its name suggests, it is not a life-threatening condition.
+Enlargement of the prostate (also referred to as benign prostatic hypertrophy, or BPH) is a normal part of the aging process, and, as its name suggests, it is not a life-threatening condition.

 But should you consult your doctor when the symptoms of an enlarged prostate start to appear or, since it is simply a part of the normal aging process, ignore it unless it becomes too much of a nuisance

 The simple answer is that you should consult your physician for two reasons.
 The first is that prostate enlargement can lead to other problems, such as damage to the bladder and kidneys, which can be serious.
 The second is that, in addition to an enlarged prostate, many men will also develop prostate cancer, and the symptoms of an enlarged prostate may well mask this until the cancer is too far advanced to treat it effectively.

 About one in six men will contract prostate cancer; well over ninety percent of these cases can be effectively treated if caught early.
 See how to keep a healthy prostate.